tomc98/Pedal-Pilot/README.md

 Using with GitHub Copilot:
 1. Ensure GitHub Copilot is installed and configured in VS Code
 2. Start typing code to generate Copilot suggestions
-3. Use the left pedal to control acceptance:
+3. Use the left pedal to control your coding experience:
-   - Keep pedal at center position (default: 63) to see suggestions without accepting/rejecting
+   - Keep pedal at center position (default: 63) for no action
    - Push pedal forward to accept suggestions (harder push = faster acceptance)
-   - Pull pedal back to dismiss/hide the entire suggestion
+   - Pull pedal back to send backspace keypresses (farther back = faster deletion)

+   Notes:
-   Note: Character-by-character acceptance depends on available VS Code commands.
+   - Character-by-character acceptance depends on available VS Code commands.
 If not available, the extension will fall back to accepting the entire suggestion.
+   - When pulling back, the extension sends actual backspace keypresses that delete text in your editor.

 ## Configuration